aebergl/MatSurv/README.md

   TimeVar > TimeMax will be set to TimeMax and considered as censored.
   (default: [])

-* 'PairWiseP': A true/false for caulculating pairwise log rank test between group pairs, useful if there is more than two groups. (default: false)
+* 'PairWiseP': A true/false for calculating pairwise log rank test between group pairs, useful if there is more than two groups. (default: false)

 * 'NoWarnings': A true/false value which, if true, no warnings are printed